-Little do you know is that over time your ceiling paint can fade over time.
+Little do you know that over time your ceiling paint can fade.
 Adding a fresh coat is easy and can really help freshen up your room.
 I've got some tips and product picks that will help avoid the drips and splatter for this project.

 I'll be using Benjamin Moore's ceiling paint which is slightly thicker paint that is designed to better grip the ceiling for fewer drips and conceals comment surface imperfections for fantastic results.

 Next, we need to mask off the tops of walls and any crown molding with painter’s tape.
 If you have a ceiling fixture make sure you tape off those areas as well.
 I like using the Ace Clean Release painters’ tape, it’s strong adhesion makes it ideal for painting ceilings.
 Make sure to really press down on the tape to ensure no paint seeps through it.
 Here’s a tip- take a damp cloth and run your finger across the tape, this will ensure there’s no paint coming through.